It’s an age-old debate and will probably be one for years to come.

 The question was asked in a forum titled Daiwa vs. Shimano, and here are the results from 100 anglers regarding the matter:

 According to this chart, it’s pretty neck and neck on which brand was preferred.

 But the question is, why do 21% of the anglers choose Daiwa and 25% choose Shimano?

 I read all reasons and outlined them below.

 Daiwa Vs. Shimano

 Daiwa and Shimano are two of the most well-known names in the fishing industry.

-Both Daiwa and Shimano have been established for many years, providing a variety of gear to suit anglers of all proficiency.
+Both Daiwa and Shimano have been established for many years, providing a variety of gear to suit anglers of all proficiency levels.

-Daiwa is renowned for its dependable and economical reels and its wide selection of angling equipment.
+Daiwa is renowned for its dependable and economical reels and wide selection of angling equipment.